 An alternative to the Warranty Deed and the Quit Claim Deed is the Special Warranty Deed.
-In most cases, this type of deed is used when the seller is willing to guarantee that there were no defects that occurred with the property’s title during the time they owned it.
+In most cases, this type of deed is used when the seller is willing to guarantee that no defects occurred with the property's title during the time they owned it.

 With a Special Warranty Deed, the seller ISN'T necessarily saying the property has a spotless record going back to the beginning of time; only that it accrued no defects during their period of ownership (there's a big difference – and a Special Warranty Deed can help you spell this out).

-If you’re looking for an alternative source to get some blank deed templates, you can also check out USLegal (it’s not quite as user-friendly as RocketLawyer, but it also doesn’t require a monthly subscription).
+If you're looking for an alternative source to get some blank deed templates, you can also check out US Legal.

 6. Disclosure Statement

-The purpose of this form is to ensure that when I’m selling a property, the buyer is 100% responsible for doing their own due diligence, not me.
+The purpose of this form is to ensure that the buyer is responsible for doing their due diligence, not the seller.

-When I’m buying and selling properties quickly, I don’t always have time to research every potential issue under the sun.
-I make a point of investigating the most common issues that are relevant to me, but knowing that it’s possible for the occasional property to have issues I’m simply not aware of, the purpose of this document is to confirm a few things in writing:
+When buying and selling properties quickly, I don't always have time to research every potential issue under the sun.
+I make a point of investigating the most common issues that are relevant to me, but since it's almost impossible to know everything, this document confirms a few things in writing:

-- The buyer understands that it’s their job to do their homework before they purchase the property.
-I won’t be blamed for their failure to investigate.
+- The buyer understands it's their responsibility to do their homework before they purchase the property.
+The seller won't be blamed for the buyer's failure to investigate.

-- As the seller, I am not assuming any liability or responsibility for issues I was never aware of in the first place.
+- The seller will not assume any liability or responsibility for issues they were never aware of in the first place.

-- The buyer is releasing me of all liability in the transaction (i.e. – they won’t come back and try to “get me” at the first sign of trouble).
+- The buyer is releasing the seller of all liability in the transaction (i.e., they won't come after the seller at the first sign of trouble).

-Don’t get me wrong – I’ve never even come close to getting sued or encountering legal issues with this type of thing, but if I ever did – a Disclosure Statement like this would be very helpful to have in my corner.
-This is why I’ve made it a standard order of business to get this document signed when I am selling a property.
+Don't get me wrong, I've never even come close to getting sued or encountering legal issues with this type of thing, but if I ever did, a statement like this would be very helpful to have in my corner.
+This is why I've made it a required document that gets signed every time I sell a property.

-It’s also worth noting that some states have specific disclosures that are required in every closing scenario, so you’ll want to be sure to investigate whether there are any additional forms you should be completing as required by your state.
+It's also worth noting that some states have specific disclosures required in every closing scenario, so you'll want to investigate whether there are any additional forms you should complete as required by your state.

 7. Closing Statement

-The purpose of the Closing Statement is to spell out the entire “math equation” behind the transaction.
-It shows how much of a down payment the borrower is bringing to the table, how much the closing costs will be, how many dollars of loan proceeds are being financed, who is paying for which parts of the transaction, and more.
+A Closing Statement spells out the “math equation” behind the transaction.
+It shows how much of a down payment the borrower is bringing to the table, what the closing costs will be, what portion of the sale price is being financed, and more.

-The first time I filled out this document, I had to go very slow and think it through very carefully.
-The form is just basic math, but for someone who isn’t accustomed to putting these together, completing a closing statement can require a bit of thought (especially if it involves any complicated fees or prorations).
+A closing statement is just basic math.
+However, for someone who isn't accustomed to them, compiling a closing statement can require a bit of thought, especially if it involves complicated fees or prorations.

-This document has the potential to be a bit confusing, but it’s still important that it be completed correctly.
+This document can be confusing, so it's important that they are completed correctly.

 8. Supporting Documentation

-Many states require some additional “supporting documentation” as a way of notifying the local municipality (i.e. – City or Township) about the transaction that just took place.
+Many states require additional “supporting documentation” to notify the local municipality (i.e., City or Township) about the transaction that just took place.

-The county should be fully aware of this change in ownership because they recorded your deed, but in many cases – the city or township administration is in a completely separate office and they don’t share the same systems with the county.
-As such, they need to be notified separately about the property’s change in ownership (and if they aren’t made aware of the change, they’ll continue sending the property tax bills to the old owner).
+The county should be fully aware of this change in ownership because they recorded your deed, but in many cases – the city or township administration is in a separate office, and they don't share the same systems with the county.
+As such, they need to be notified separately about the property's change in ownership (if they aren't made aware of the change, they'll continue sending the property tax bills to the old owner).

 - Lets the city/township know that the property has been transferred to a new owner.

-- Informs the local Assessor of what the sale price was (which assists them in determining what the new assessed value of the property should be).
+- Informs the local assessor of the sale price (which assists them in determining the property's new assessed value).

-- Notifies the local Treasurer of who/where they should be sending all future tax bills.
+- Notifies the local treasurer where they should send all future tax bills.